wagenadl/spectralign/README.md

-# spectralign - Spectral methods for image alignment
+# spectralign: Spectral methods for image alignment

 Aligning large collections of images is a common task in microscopy.
 Whether you have a single slice scanned in several tiles